Richard Sennett

 He has been a Fellow of The Center for Advanced Study in the Behavioral Sciences, of the American Academy of Arts and Sciences, and of the Royal Society of Literature.
 He is the founding director of the New York Institute for the Humanities.

 Early life and education

 Sennett grew up in the Cabrini Green housing project in Chicago, to a Jewish family of Russian emigres.
-As a child he trained in music, studying the cello and conducting, working with Claus Adam of the Juilliard String Quartet and the conductor Pierre Monteux.
-When a hand injury put an end to his musical career, he entered academia.
+As a child he trained in music, studying the cello.
+When a hand injury and botched operation to fix it ended his musical career, he entered academia.
 He studied under David Riesman, Erik Erikson, and Oscar Handlin at Harvard, graduating with his Ph.D. in the History of American Civilization in 1969.
 His intellectual life as an urbanist came into focus during the time he spent as a fellow of the Joint Center for Urban Studies of Harvard and MIT.